-If you wish to have medical evidence collected, you can contact an OSAPR representative to accompany you or go directly to the emergency room of a hospital with a certified Sexual Assault Nurse Examiner (SANE).
+If you wish to have medical evidence collected, you may go directly to the emergency room of a hospital with a certified Sexual Assault Nurse Examiner (SANE).
 These hospitals include: Beth Israel Deaconess Medical Center (BIDMC), Boston Medical Center, Brigham and Women’s Hospital, Cambridge Hospital, Children’s Hospital, Massachusetts General Hospital, and Newton-Wellesley Hospital.
-As a point of consistency, OSAPR uses BIDMC.
-The entire visit will likely range from 5-8 hours.
+The entire visit can take 3-8 hours.

 - When you arrive at the emergency room, you or your advocate will need to let the Information Desk know that you are there to be seen for a Sexual Assault.
 These individuals are either volunteers or Security Guards.
 They will not need more information beyond what has brought you to the hospital.